GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/advanced_stencil_features.md

 NDSL has a number of features which are designed to streamline development.

-To help illustrate them, let's create a simple stencil where we convert temperature from Celcius to Kelvin:
+To help illustrate them, let's create a simple stencil where we convert temperature from Celsius to Kelvin:

 ???
 Example